fnca-open-standards/ticket/Open-Ticket-Specification.md

 },
 ```

-**SRID (srid)** integer - required - This is the Spatial Reference Identifier of the coordinate system used for WKT values.
+**SRID (srid)** Integer - required - This is the Spatial Reference Identifier of the coordinate system used for WKT values.
 This must always be 4326 (WGS84) to ensure the same coordinate system is used as any GeoJSON transmitted with the ticket.
 This field is here to be explicit and ensure the same SRID is used.
 If a ticket uses a different value, it should be considered invalid.

 The following 4 fields provide the upper-left and lower-right points of a rectangle that encloses the work site extent.
 This rectangle could be created as a polygon in Well-Known-Text (WKT) and sent as the boundaryArea below instead.
 This provides two methods of sending the extent information.

-**Longitude (longitude)** float - required - The longitude of the left-most point of the work site.
+**Longitude (longitude)** Float - required - The longitude of the left-most point of the work site.

-**Latitude (latitude)** float - required - The latitude of the upper-most point of the work site.
+**Latitude (latitude)** Float - required - The latitude of the upper-most point of the work site.

-**Secondary Longitude (secondaryLongitude)** float - required - the longitude of the right-most point of the work site.
+**Secondary Longitude (secondaryLongitude)** Float - required - the longitude of the right-most point of the work site.

-**Secondary Latitude (secondaryLatitude)** float - required - the latitude of the bottom-most point of the work site.
+**Secondary Latitude (secondaryLatitude)** Float - required - the latitude of the bottom-most point of the work site.

 *NOTE: Well Known Text Fields - The following fields contain Well Known Text (WKT) values.
 All WKT values are expressed in the WGS84 (SRID 4326) and have a precision of 6 digits (11.1 cm resolution at the equator).*

 *Additionally, any buffered geometry should minimize the number of points used in rounding endcaps.
 Reducing the number of points and keeping the precision to 6 digits can speed up processing significantly, which is particularly important for high-volume receivers or pre-screeners.*

-**Boundary Area (boundaryArea)** text array - optional - a string array of the well-known-text of the work site extent.
+**Boundary Area (boundaryArea)** Text array - optional - a string array of the well-known-text of the work site extent.
 The extent is a rectangle that encompasses the excavation sites on the ticket.
 If provided, it is represented by a MULTIPOINT WKT string that contains two points: the lower-left (Southwestern) corner of the rectangle, and the upper-right (Northeastern) corner of the rectangle.
 This is similar to the bbox property in GeoJson.

-**Work Site Area (workSiteArea)** text array - optional - a string array of the the well-known-text of the work site areas.
+**Work Site Area (workSiteArea)** Text array - optional - a string array of the the well-known-text of the work site areas.

-**Buffered Area (bufferedArea)** text array - optional - a string array of the well-known-text of the buffered work site areas.
+**Buffered Area (bufferedArea)** Text array - optional - a string array of the well-known-text of the buffered work site areas.

 ## GeoJson (optional)